dplusplus1024/bitcorn-hole/README.md

 # Bitcorn Hole 🌽🕳️

 **Bitcorn Hole** is a physical hardware game where players earn bitcoin every time they score a point!
-Beanbags are tossed into the cornhole set and detected using microcontrollers with time-of-flight sensors.
+Bean bags are tossed into the cornhole set and detected using microcontrollers with time-of-flight sensors.
 Each point scored triggers an **instant** payment of sats to the player’s Lightning Address! ⚡

 ## Live Demo